Last Updated on 23 December 2025 by Cycloscope

 (Day 13 to Day 16 on the route map)

-Leaving Marrakesh you’ll have a flat and smooth road up to Ait Ourir, from where you’ll leave the busy main highway to get towards Tighdouine.
-A gorgeous countryside path mostly tarred except for a short but rocky 12km dirt section that will lead you back to the main road halfway up the pass.
+Leaving Marrakesh, you’ll have a flat and smooth road up to Ait Ourir, from where you’ll leave the busy main highway to get towards Tighdouine.
+A gorgeous countryside path is mostly tarred except for a short but rocky 12km dirt section that will lead you back to the main road halfway up the pass.

 Camping is possible behind some of these cutout rocks, but it’s not the safest nor the most spectacular of the camping spots.
 As temperatures can get quite chilly in winter up here, and wind is not a joke, you should know that the last available accommodation before the pass is the Gite Associative de Taddart – cheap, friendly, and equipped with the best hot shower in Morocco.